OriPekelman/cocarto/README.md

 On a new installation, run

-    make setup-dev
     make setup

-That command will install the gem `bundler`, the dependencies and will initialize the database.
+That command will install the project ruby version, the gem `bundler`, the dependencies and will initialize the database.
 The database will contain two users:

 * `elisee.reclus@commune.paris`, password: `refleurir`
 * `cassini@carto.gouv.fr`, password: `générations12345`